-Weekly Class Discussion Board:
+Class Discussion Board:

-Each week you will do a brief response to a question based on the readings for that week.
+Every other week you will do a brief response to a question based on the readings for that week.
 Your response will be public so that all the other students will be able to read it.
 As part of this assignment, you will have to reply to the postings of 2 other students in the class.
-My TA, Justin Lorenz, will keep track of all students' postings on the discussion board and the online journal.
+My TA will keep track of all students' postings on the discussion board and the online journal.

-Discussion board posting and replies due by Friday 5 pm every week of class, except the first week and finals week.
+Discussion board posting and replies due by Friday 5 pm every otherweek of class, except the first week and finals week.
+Word minimum is 100 for response to question and 50 words for each response.